H. Byron Moore

-Henry Byron Moore (February 1839 – 22 June 1925) was an Australian businessman, remembered as secretary of the Victorian Racing Club (VRC) for 45 years, from 1881 to 1925, a few weeks before his death.
+Henry Byron Moore (11 February 1839 – 22 June 1925) was an Australian businessman, remembered as secretary of the Victorian Racing Club (VRC) for 45 years, from 1881 to 1925, a few weeks before his death.

 Biography

-Moore was born in Surrey, England, and was brought by his family to Victoria in 1852, aged 13, settling first at Geelong, then Ballarat, at the time of the gold rushes.
-The following year he joined the public service, where in time he was producing maps for the Land Office, where John Walter Osborne was at the forefront of the nascent art of photo-lithography, and rose to the position of Surveyor-General.
+Moore was born in Surrey, England on 11 February 1839.
+He was brought by his family to Victoria in 1852, aged 13, settling first at Geelong, then Ballarat, at the time of the gold rushes.
+The following year he joined the public service, where in time he was producing maps for the Land Office, where John Walter Osborne was at the forefront of the nascent art of photo-lithography.
+He was appointed to be Acting District Surveyor for the Geelong division of The Melbourne and Geelong Survey District on 4 June 1866, and rose to the position of Assistant Surveyor-General and District Surveyor appointed 16 September 1869.

 He was sacked in 1878 as one of the "Black Wednesday" dismissals instigated by Graham Berry and Peter Lalor in their policy of scorched earth political reprisals.

 Most other sacked public servants were reinstated, but Moore re-invented himself a financial agent and broker, founding the Melbourne Stock Exchange in Collins Street.
 He also founded the Melbourne Electric Light Company, and the Melbourne Telephone Exchange Company, both of which were eventually purchased by the Government.

 In 1881 Moore, who knew little about horse racing and never made a bet, was appointed successor to Robert C. Bagot as secretary to the VRC, and threw his energies into developing its racing facilities.
 When he was unable to convince the committee of the desirability of investing in its own grounds when the course was on Crown land, he purchased with £10,000 of his own money, 100 acres at the back of the hill, and years later sold it to the Club for the same sum for the great grandstand.

 The Flemington racecourse, one of the world's finest is thus a monument to his foresight and generosity.

 Though he knew nothing of the organization of racing carnivals at the outset he was soon supervising not only the Club's affairs but racing throughout the State.
 Hidden behind his quiet, kindly and courteous manner was a remarkable administrative ability, and Moore was often consulted by secretaries and officials of country clubs.

 During the Great War of 1914–1918 the VRC raised £102,119 for patriotic causes, and Moore was personally involved in purchasing, packing, and despatching comforts for the men in the trenches.

 He initiated the VRC fund for the assistance of racing men.

 Like his predecessor, Bagot, he knew little of horse racing when he became secretary, but was a worthy successor.